Best UPS for Gaming PC in India (2026): Top Picks

 Which UPS is best under Rs 3000 for gaming PC India?

-The APC BX600C-IN at around Rs 2,800 is the best under Rs 3,000.
-It has AVR and APC quality.
+Under Rs 3,000 the Microtek Legend 650 at around Rs 2,700 is the pick.
+It has AVR and a solid Indian service network.
 Only suitable for budget builds with no dedicated GPU or a very low-power GPU like the GTX 1050.
-Any dedicated GPU above GTX 1050 needs at least 1100VA.
+Any dedicated GPU above GTX 1050 needs at least 1100VA, which now sits closer to Rs 8,000 plus.

 Can a UPS protect against voltage fluctuations in India?